emmaXi01/web-development-works/project/job-search-tracker-app/README.md

 # Job Search Tracker Application

-The project is Single Page Application about job search tracker.
-In the application, users can track the job information they applied easily and quickly. <br />
+* The project is Single Page Application about job search tracker.
+In the application, users can track the job information they applied easily and quickly.
-The application name is "JobtrackerXi"
+* The application name is "JobtrackerXi"
-The application doesn't connected to database, so every time restarting the application, all data disappears.
+* The application doesn't connected to database, so every time restarting the application, all data disappears.
-The application bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).<br />
+* The application bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-The appliction implemented CRUD RESTful API with Express and Node.js.
+* The appliction implemented CRUD RESTful API with Express and Node.js.
 Users can track, update, delete and add a new job they applied.

 ## Getting Started